 This chapter has examined the analysis and discussion of the results.
 The chapter linked the findings of the study to empirical literature and tried to provide justification for the results.
 The following are the key findings of the study.
-Capital adequacy ratio, cost per loan assets ratio and Loans-Advance Total Deposits Ratio had a significant negative effect on the liquidity risk of listed banks in Ghana.
-However, with regard to the performance of listed banks, Capital adequacy ratio and cost per loan assets ratio had an insignificant negative effect on ROA but Capital adequacy ratio was significant on ROE of listed banks in Ghana.
-Liquidity risk demonstrated a significant negative effect on performance of listed banks in Ghana.
+Capital adequacy ratio, cost per loan assets ratio and Loans-Advance Total Deposits Ratio had a significant negative effect on the liquidity risk of universal banks in Ghana.
+However, with regard to the performance of universal banks, cost per loan assets ratio and liquidity risk had a significant negative effect on ROA.
+Liquidity risk also demonstrated a significant negative effect on performance (ROE) of universal banks in Ghana.
 These findings will help in coming out with valid conclusions and recommendations in chapter five.